 Rub Yourself with Cabbage & 6 Other Health Tips from Polish Grandmas

-Garlic for the flu, vinegar for bruises, cabbage for ulceration… This list could go on and on, as Poland’s home remedies passed down from generation to generation make up an entire universe of alternative medicine.
-Because some of these methods may seem really odd, let’s discuss them one by one so that you know which suggestions to accept or reject if you happen to feel unwell in Poland.
+Garlic for the flu, vinegar for bruises, cabbage for ulceration… Poland’s home remedies passed down from generation to generation make up an entire universe of alternative medicine.
+Because some of these methods may seem odd, let’s discuss them one by one so that you know which suggestions to accept or reject if you happen to feel unwell in Poland.

-The list of home remedies presented below ranges from purely traditional conviction-based applications of herbs and vegetables to more sophisticated use of present day over-the-counter drugs.
-Their popularity is unquestioned and is traditionally carried on by grandmothers, who are the keepers of these patented methods.
+The list of home remedies presented below ranges from purely traditional applications of herbs and vegetables to more sophisticated use of modern, over-the-counter drugs.
+Their popularity is unquestioned and is traditionally carried on by grandmothers, who are the keepers of these time-tested methods.

-One thing to remember is that grandmothers usually play a very significant role in Polish families and it can be a diplomatic disaster not to accept their advice on treatment.
+One thing to remember is that grandmothers usually play a very significant role in Polish families, and it can be a diplomatic disaster not to accept their advice on health and wellness.
 They are respected not only as the most noble, oldest generation of the family, but also – due to Poland’s troubled history – as experts at getting through tough times.
-It’s hard to confute the argument that a certain home remedy worked well during World War II or the most severe periods of communist poverty…
+It’s hard to confute the argument that a certain home remedy worked well during World War II or during the most severe periods of poverty under the communist regime...

 Healthy, Wealthy & Wise: 8 Polish Superfoods

-For example, the Medical Journal of Australia performed a typical placebo vs. active agent experiment on a group of 400 patients diagnosed with a common cold.
-200 of them were given a placebo, the other 200 vitamin C with rutin.
+For example, the Medical Journal of Australia performed a typical placebo versus active agent experiment on a group of 400 patients diagnosed with the common cold.
+Two hundred of them were given a placebo, while the other half was given vitamin C with rutin.
 Results were as follows:

 Patients taking placebo experienced alleviated cold symptoms comparing to those given vitamin C and rutin.

 Even though every human body desperately needs vitamin C and its deficiency can lead to diseases as serious as scurvy, the necessary amount of it is provided within a regular balanced diet.
-The abundance is simply removed from the organism and has no effect on human body.
+An abundance of it is simply removed from the organism and has no effect on the human body.

 Why are Poles so crazy about eating extracted vitamins?
-Because they were discovered by Poles – Dr. Funk and his successor Dr. Reichstein.
+Because they were discovered by Poles – Dr Kazimierz Funk and his successor Dr Tadeusz Reichstein.

 Coca-Cola is probably not the first thing that comes to mind when you think of obsolete Polish home remedies.
-Surprisingly, almost every grandmother will persuade you to drink a glass of flat Coke to alleviate vomiting or nausea… and it works, at least in some specific cases:
+Surprisingly, almost every grandmother will persuade you to drink a glass of flat Coke to alleviate vomiting or nausea… and it works, at least in some specific cases, according to Researchgate.net: